 - Reduce the amount of red and processed meats you eat

 - Control your blood sugars if you’re diabetic, since diabetic patients have a higher risk of colon polyps

 If you’re 50 to 59 years old, with a life expectancy of at least 10 years and not at an increased risk for bleeding, the U.S. Preventive Services Task Force recommends daily low-dose aspirin for primary prevention of colorectal cancer.

 HonorHealth specialists will help you or your loved one on the journey from treatment to recovery, beginning with a cancer care navigator.
 The navigator will help connect you with the oncologists, surgeons and support services you need along the way.

-HonorHealth also provides an expert panel, made up of gastroenterologists, colorectal surgeons, oncologists, radiologists, pathologists and nurses.
-The panel meets monthly to discuss challenging cases.
-This Colorectal Tumor Site Strategy Group promotes the discussion of cases to benefit patient care.
+HonorHealth also offers a Colorectal Tumor Site Strategy Group, made up of gastroenterologists, colorectal surgeons, oncologists, radiologists, pathologists and nurses who meet monthly to discuss challenging cases and benefit patient care.

-In addition to cancer treatment, the HonorHealth Virginia G. Piper Cancer Care Network offers patient support services including individual nutritional counseling; cooking classes; exercise and mind, body, spirit programs; and community events and screenings.
+In addition to cancer treatment, HonorHealth Virginia G. Piper Cancer Care Network offers patient support services such as individual nutritional counseling, genetic counseling and more.